-As we embark on a second lockdown, the issue of self-care will be more important than ever before.
+As the Covid crisis continues, the issue of self-care will be more important than ever before.
 While L&D professionals can't directly impact the actions of learners, we can help to influence how they think about their actions and encourage them to make better decisions, say coaching experts Jenny Bird and Sarah Gornall.

 What do you notice about the assumptions and self-fulfilling stories people tell themselves?
 Often, much of the work of training is unpicking the ideas that limit people in their work and lives and encouraging them to see other perspectives, thereby liberating their creativity.